Marine Engineering Major: Information and Requirements

 A degree program in naval architecture or marine engineering prepares students to design watercraft and maritime power systems....

-Marine engineers design, construction, maintain and support commercial, naval and recreational vessels and the equipment that...
+Marine engineers design, construct, maintain and support commercial, naval and recreational vessels and the equipment that...

 - Become a Marine: Education and Career Roadmap